jkowalczyk08/LexDFS/README.md

 # LexDFS
-This repository contains the implementation of general LexBFS algorithm and LexDFS algorithm on chordal graphs.
-These algorithms are variants of traditional BFS and DFS but have some properties making them useful in different graph problems.
-For further details, referer to the [Implementation of LexDFS on Chordal Graphs]() paper.
+This repository contains the implementation of the general LexBFS algorithm and LexDFS algorithm on chordal graphs.
+These algorithms are variants of traditional BFS and DFS but have some properties, making them useful in different graph problems.
+For further details, refer to the [Implementation of LexDFS on Chordal Graphs]() paper.

+## Algorithms
+In the context of graph search algorithms, a tie is a situation where multiple vertices can be selected as the next vertex.
+Many graph algorithms do not specify how to handle ties.
+For example, in BFS, the order in which unvisited neighbors are added to the queue is usually the order of vertices in the graph adjacency list.
+To specify this, 'plus' variants of graph search algorithms were introduced.
+These variants take an additional parameter with a tiebreaking order of all vertices, and if there is a tie, the algorithm chooses the largest vertex according to the tiebreaking order.

+- lex_bfs_plus.py - performs the LexBFS+ algorithm in linear time using a technique called partition refinement.
+- lex_dfs_plus_on_chordal.py - performs the LexDFS+ algorithm on chordal graph in linear time.
+There is currently no general case linear time algorithm.
+However, there are some graph classes with linear algorithms.
+- partition refinement - Although it is used just as a building block in LexBFS+ and LexDFS+, there are other use cases of this algorithm that are unrelated to this paper, so it is worth listing.
+It is implemented as a method of Partition class.
+- simple-*.py - these algorithms are not optimal but are based directly on the definition of LexBFS and LexDFS.
+They are used for testing.
 ## Installation
 1. Ensure you have Python 3.10 or a compatible version installed.
 You can check the Python version by running:
    ```bash